- Founding Sponsors

-Dale Dougherty is the co-founder of O’Reilly Media based in Sebastopol, CA. He is the founding editor and publisher of MAKE magazine and the co-creator of Maker Faire.
+Dale Dougherty is the CEO of Maker Media based in Sebastopol, CA. He is the founding editor and publisher of MAKE magazine and the co-creator of Maker Faire.
 Make magazine started in 2005 followed by the first Maker Faire in the Bay Area in 2006.
 In 2011, Maker Faire was held in the Bay Area to over 100,000 guests, and also at a smaller scale in Detroit and New York City.
 Dale was a Lecturer at the UC Berkeley School of Information from 1997-2002.
 Prior to MAKE, he was the developer of Global Network Navigator (GNN), the first commercial website, launched in 1993 and sold to America Online in 1995.
 He was also developer and publisher of Web Review, the online magazine for Web designers from 1995-1999.
 Dale was publisher of the O’Reilly Network and he developed the Hacks series of books.
 He is passionate about fostering a new generation of ‘makers’ who are creative, innovative, and curious.
 On February 19, 2012, he was featured on CNN’s “The Next List”and interviewed by Sanjay Gupta at Make headquarters in Sebastopol, CA. On November 3, 2011, the White House recognized Dale as one of the “Champions of Change: Make It In America,” for his work in helping to create high-quality jobs in the United States.

 Kipp Bradford is an educator, technology consultant, and entrepreneur with a passion for creating new products as well as finding new applications for existing technologies.
 He was the founder or cofounder of start-ups in the fields of transportation, consumer products, HVAC, and medical devices, and holds numerous patents for his inventions.
 Kipp co-founded Revolution By Design, Inc, a non-profit education and research organization dedicated to empowerment through technology and co-organizes Rhode Island’s mini Maker Faire.
 As the Senior Design Engineer and Lecturer at the Brown University School of Engineering, Kipp teaches several engineering design and entrepreneurship courses.
 He is the chair of the Rhode Island Entrepreneurship Faculty group and serves on the boards of The Steel Yard and AS220.
 He is also on the technical advisory board of MAKE Magazine and is a Fellow at the College of Design, Engineering and Commerce at Philadelphia University.